 The cast of characters who make Kids’ Camp possible will tell you that no matter how much fun and fulfillment the kids themselves might experience, they experience the same feelings being involved as counselors as well.
 Pride is one of the first things they will mention when you ask what they get from taking part in Kids’ Camp as volunteers.
 The gratitude we feel for all we have here to enjoy on Callawassie, and the chance to share it, especially with our children and grandchildren, is a truly wonderful experience.

 The fact that the impulse comes from within is demonstrated by the way Kids’ Camp began.
 It was entirely a member-organized initiative at first.
 People can’t tell you exactly when Kids’ Camp started.
-About 20 years ago Callawassie Island residents and members cooked up a plan to get their children and grandchildren better acquainted with their neighbors’ children by organizing an experience the kids could share in the summertime.
+About 20 years ago Callawassie Island residents cooked up a plan to get their children and grandchildren better acquainted with their neighbors’ children by organizing an experience the kids could share in the summertime.
 The idea was that when the kids came back for Thanksgiving, they’d have friends with whom to enjoy their Island stay, in addition to their family.

 How thoughtful is that?
 Wanting the kids to have Callawassie Island friends, so their family holidays would not be seen as extracting them from the world of their peers.
 Experienced parents point out that at a certain stage in a child’s life, they might see choosing between family and their increasingly important social life as a tougher choice than we might wish.
 Kids’ Camp started with the insight that having Callawassie Island friends would make that choice much less drastic.

 Kids’ Camp participants look forward to seeing each other during holidays and other times of the year – some even visit each other when they are back home in Ohio, or Pennsylvania, New York, or California.
 At the same time that Kids’ Camp broadens their circle of enjoyment socially, it also has proven to greatly deepen their appreciation of Callawassie Island.